Learning to learn from inventions: electrophoresis, PCR, Sanger sequencing

 Components and foundations (physical and conceptual)

-Polymerase Chain Reaction (or PCR) allows one to create billions of copies of a specific DNA region.
+Polymerase Chain Reaction (PCR) allows one to create billions of copies of a specific DNA region.
 Its conceptual foundation is a usual process of DNA polymerization with small modifications.
 As in the typical polymerization reaction, it requires primers, dNTPs (nucleotide precursors), and DNA polymerase.
-However, in contrast to the polymerization reaction that occurs in nature, it also involves temperature cycling and the type of polymerase that can withstand high temperature during cycling (Taq polymerase).
+However, in contrast to the polymerization reaction that occurs in nature, it also involves temperature cycling and the type of polymerase that can withstand high temperatures during cycling (Taq polymerase).

 What was the problem researcher was trying to solve when the solution was invented?

-PCR landed perfectly on the timeline discoveries, as large-scale sequencing and the Human Genome Project would never be possible if we didn’t have a way to make many copies of DNA.
+PCR landed perfectly on the timeline discoveries, as large-scale sequencing and the Human Genome Project would never have been possible if we didn’t have a way to make many copies of DNA.
 At the same time, one of the co-workers of Kary Mullis mentions how PCR was never designed to address any grande problem.
 Instead, “once PCR was solved, problems to which it can be applied started appearing.”
-It is not that scientists didn’t need more copies of a particular DNA for their experiments.
-It’s that everyone settled with a less convenient technique for making DNA copies - synthesis.
+It wasn’t that scientists didn’t need more copies of specific DNA for their experiments; they had simply settled for a less convenient method of copying DNA—synthesis.
 In fact, Mullis himself wasn’t looking for ways to make more DNA.
 For him, PCR was “the possible outcome of a solution to a hypothetical problem that didn’t really exist.”
 And yet, it managed to bring exponential (literally) improvements to existing methods.

 After getting a Ph.D. in chemistry, working in pediatry, managing a bakery for two years, and working on rocket propulsion, Kary Mullis joined a biotech company, Cetus, where his primary role was probe (oligonucleotide) production for other scientists.
 As there wasn’t much known about oligonucleotide properties back then, learning involved tinkering.
 While his position didn’t require it, Mullis spent quite some time looking for temperatures at which probes would attach to nucleic acids and conditions at which different sequences would denature.
 Running the same process with different temperatures gave Kary Mullis the knowledge he later used to bring PCR to life.
 Playing around with the system in hand might not lead one directly to a foundational insight.
 However, “feeling” the properties of the system is essential for deep insights - and playing can help create this feeling.
 If anything, he “came away with the idea that oligonucleotides hybridize fairly rapidly.”